 Our work is entirely funded by private donations – we receive no money from government.
 Your money will help us continue funding research into vitiligo and supporting people affected by the condition.

-Scientists know that some people are genetically predisposed to a specific group of autoimmune diseases – including generalized vitiligo – but do not know who and why.
+Vitiligo can affect anyone, regardless of gender, age, or race.
+Vitiligo prevalence is between 0.76% and 1.11% of the U.S. population, including around 40% of those with the condition being undiagnosed.
+Scientists know that some people are genetically predisposed to a specific group of autoimmune diseases – including generalized vitiligo – but do not exactly know who and why.

 Though it is not always easy to treat vitiligo, there is much to be gained by clearly understanding the diagnosis, the future implications, treatment options and their outcomes.